abindhar/webServer/README.md

 # Usage

+The server listens on port 8080 (default) for incoming requests.
+To specify another port use cli argument --port.
+For cli help use -h.
 To start the server from command line:
 ```
 $ python3 webserver.py
+$ python3 webserver.py --port <port>
+$ python3 webserver.py -h
 ```

-The server listens on port 8080 for incoming requests.
-To specify another port use cli argument --port.
-For cli help use -h.

 # Testing